Brad Tolinski: BackStory events

 In 2015 Tolinski formed a new production company with music industry marketer Laura B. Whitmore called BackStory.
 The pair produces live interview events with iconic musicians that are streamed on partner media platforms, like AOL.com, Parade magazine and Guitar World.
-Interview subjects have included Roger Waters, Tom Jones, Joe Satriani, Zakk Wylde, Warren Haynes, The Zombies, Nile Rodgers, Anthrax, Colbie Caillat, The Violent Femmes, Amy Lee (Evanescence) and others.
+Interview subjects have included Ringo Starr, David Lynch, Roger Waters, Tom Jones, Joe Satriani, Zakk Wylde, Warren Haynes, The Zombies, Nile Rodgers, Anthrax, Colbie Caillat, The Violent Femmes, Amy Lee (Evanescence) and others.
 Tolinski has conducted many of the interviews himself.

 In September 2016, Tolinski and Whitmore launched a new live streamed series on Twitch called BackStory Events: Live from Saint Vitus, that features metal and hard rock bands performing at the iconic Brooklyn-based Saint Vitus bar.
 The series streamed the Revolver Music Awards on December 13, 2016 and produced a live news show for NAMM in Anaheim.
 They currently have several events in production live streaming from The Cutting Room in NYC, where they host their regular BackStory Events series.